Azure-Samples/communication-services-authentication-hero-csharp/README.md

 - For redirect uri select single page application and enter http://localhost:3000/
 - under API permissions remove the existing graph API call.
 - select add permission, my API, and select the server and select access_as_user
-- select grant admin access for default directory
-- now select add a client application and add the auth client app id.
-- now under manifest, select known applications, and add the app id for the client.
+- now go back to the server registration, under manifest, select known applications, and add the app id for the client.

 ### Downloading the client (SPA)
 - open the client app registration from the previous step
 - select quickstart
 - select single-page application -> JavaScript (auth code flow)
 - select "Make these changes for me" and then download the code sample.

 ### Server config
 - Open TokenApi/appsettings.json.template and follow the comments on configuration.
 Afterwards, rename it to appsettings.json.